-If you move into your new home post is there form the previous resident, the best thing to do is write ‘return to sender, not known at this address’ and pop it back in the post.
+If when you move into your new home, there is post from the previous customer, the best thing to do is write ‘return to sender, not known at this address’ and pop it back in the post.
 It is illegal to open post addressed to someone else and this should let the sender know the person has moved and stop anything further arriving.

 Change your address

 There will be lots of people that need your correct address and you will need to contact them even if you have set up a post redirection service.
 Here are just a few examples: